-Normally, I would NOT suggest using a credit card to pay property taxes because there is a 2.25% fee ($22.50 per $1,000).
-But these cards’ cashback covers most of that and the BONUS is huge.
+Normally, I would NOT suggest using a credit card to pay property taxes because there is a 2.25% fee ($22.50 per $1,000) in California.
+But these cards’ cashback covers about half or most of that and the BONUS is huge.
 My property taxes are high enough to meet the spending requirement in a just a few clicks!

 If you don’t have property taxes to dump on this card to meet the spending requirement (and get your $500-$750 tax free bonus) in a few clicks – use it for your everyday spending over the next three months.
 Read my post 11 Ways to Meet a Spending Requirement.

 If you are like me and don’t work under a legal entity, you can still get business cards.
 Check out how: How To Fill Out A Business Card Application

 For more info on these cards, to get this card – Email me.
 Or… under “Chip’s Favorite Credit Card Offers” at the top right side of this website.
 Then click “Travel Rewards Credit Cards” or “Business Credit Cards” for these cards.